 The following is a review of the sections you'll commonly find in instructions.
 Don't assume that each one of them must be in the actual instructions you write, nor that they have to be in the order presented here, nor that these are the only sections possible in a set of instructions.

-As you read the following on common sections in instructions, check out the example instructions listed above.
-Not all of the following sections typically found in instructions will show up in the examples, but most will.
+As you read the following on common sections in instructions, check out the example instructions.

 Schematic view of instructions.
 Remember that this is a typical or common model for the contents and organization—many others are possible.